lkilcommons/OvationPyme/readme.md

 spacecraft, using data beginning in 1985.
 These spacecraft carry a particle detector (SSJ) which is sensitive to particles with characteristic energies between 30 eV and 30 keV.

+## Problems and limitations of Ovation Prime 2010
+These limitations are described in detail in [Newell et al. 2013](https://doi.org/10.1002/2014SW001056)
+1. Model produces large spurious values in some isolated bins (salt-and-pepper noise)
+2. Model is most valid for low to moderate geomagnetic activity (Kp<=6)
+3. Model is paramaterized to use hourly solar wind data (only one unique result per hour)

 ## Provenance of this implementation
 Ovation Pyme is a complete translation of the IDL (a proprietary programming language, owned by ExelisVis) version used by NOAA, which was released in an open source format